eslint/eslint/docs/rules/no-space-before-semi.md

+# no-space-before-semi

-# no-space-before-semi: disallow spaces before semicolons
+Disallows spaces before semicolons.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [semi-spacing](semi-spacing.md) rule.